Foia-Oleksandr/burai/README.md

 ```shell
 ./mvnw clean package
 ```
+Archive files with distributed packages created in `target\dist` folder.

 ⚠️ **Note:** When using Maven Wrapper with `Git Bash` on Windows, ensure that the `/tmp` mount to folder with write permission.